chef-boneyard/chef-web-docs-2016/includes_cloud/includes_cloud_azure_portal_virtual_machines.rst

 #.
 Click the checkmark button to complete the page.
 Provisioning will begin and the application will return to the **Virtual Machines** page showing the list of available virtual machines.

    When the virtual machine has reached the status **starting**, click the virtual machine name to go to a page that contains more detail.
-Click **dashboard** to see more detailed status, and scroll down to the area that says **extensions**
+Click **dashboard** to see more detailed status, and scroll down to the area that says **extensions**.

-   Once the VM has gone far enough in the “running(provisioning” state, some entries should appear under status, like this:
+   Once the VM has gone far enough in the “running(provisioning)” state, some entries should appear under status, like this:

    .. image:: ../../images/azure_portal_1.png